microsoftarchive/cordova-cortana-demo/README.md

 What this does
 ==============

-Cordova app that displays the PhoneGap day 2014 schedule and allows some simple queries using Cortana
+Cordova app that displays the PhoneGap day 2014 schedule and allows some simple queries using Cortana via this [plugin](https://github.com/MSOpenTech/cordova-cortana-plugin)

 build steps
 ===========